natsunoyoru97/c-simple-database/README.md

 xmake run -d test
 ```

-## Get Started With asan
+## Enable/Disable asan
 You can also enable address sanitizer(asan) for this project.
+The option is DISABLED on default.

 - Enable asan:
 ```shell